文章作者 100test 发表时间 2007:05:09 13:34:33

 It is one of the earliest examples of direct carving in American

 sculpture.
-The planks form dictated the rigidly frontal view
+The plank s form dictated the rigidly frontal view

 and the low relief.
 Even its irregular shape must have appealed